 - Hypervisor Magic: KVM turns your regular Linux into a special hypervisor.
 A hypervisor is like a manager that makes sure your computer can run several separate operating systems, all isolated from each other.

 - Virtual Machines (VMs): These are like make-believe computers created by KVM.
 Each one has its own pretend hardware, like a fake network card, fake graphics, and so on.
+For those needing a specific environment, you might set up an Ubuntu VPS or a Windows VPS using KVM.

 - Linux Process Trick: KVM uses a clever trick.
 It treats each virtual machine as if it's just a regular process on Linux.
 So, it's like running a bunch of normal programs, but each one thinks it's a whole computer.